Reflective Essay – Definition, Format, Examples

 Why Students Write Reflective Essays

 Students have to learn lots of information to make use of their studies.
 They attend classes and other extracurricular activities to enrich their knowledge and get one step closer to their desired jobs.
-However, hectic schedules full of classes, other activities, and the number of assigned tasks make students practice rote learning and cram for tests and exams.
+However, hectic schedules full of classes, other activities, and the number of assigned tasks make learners practice rote learning and cram for tests and exams.
 Such memorization techniques have nothing to do with thoughtful learning.
 As a result, you might end up being unable to apply the gained knowledge effectively.

 Reflective essays aim to prevent students from mindless learning.
 Writing reflectively lets you review your approaches to studies and look at them from different perspectives.
 It also allows you to observe ideas and concepts and link them with theories learned during classes.
-Moreover, by writing a reflective essay, you improve your analytical thinking.
+Moreover, by writing a reflection paper, you improve your analytical thinking.
 It enables you to examine sources and consider various points of view when getting familiar with new ideas.

 four reasons to write reflective essays